realmofYogesh/YelpCamp/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-- YelpCamp is a dynamic __full-stack__ web application that allows users to create, discover and review campgrounds.
+- YelpCamp is a dynamic __full-stack__ web application that allows users to create, discover and review places.
 - It provides a platform for camping enthusiasts to share their experiences, explore new destinations.
-- Users can explore detailed campground listings, __read, write and delete__ reviews.
+- Users can explore detailed place listings, __read, write and delete__ reviews.
 - And even __upload images__ to enhance their camping experiences.
-- __Interactive Maps:__ Campgrounds are displayed on maps for easy visualization and exploration.
+- __Interactive Maps:__ places are displayed on maps for easy visualization and exploration.
 - This **project is a part of Colt Steele's web dev bootcamp course on udemy**.
-- Deployed using <a href="https://www.cyclic.sh/" target="_blank"> Cyclic</a>
+- Deployed using <a href="https://www.cyclic.sh/" target="_blank"> Cyclic</a> (Cyclic is not in service)

 <br/>